Phuker/multi-tldr/Readme.md

 The `colors` option is for the output when you look for a command, you can custom it by yourself.
 (Note that the color should be in `'black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'white', 'bright_black', 'bright_red', 'bright_green', 'bright_yellow', 'bright_blue', 'bright_magenta', 'bright_cyan', 'bright_white'`)

 ## Usage

+This tldr client is designed based on the [tldr-pages client specification 1.4](https://github.com/tldr-pages/tldr/blob/master/CLIENT-SPECIFICATION.md), so it is very similar to other clients.
+But the specification is not 100% implemented, there is some differences.

 ### Show help message